Once Upon A Farm

 Grade 6 & up (Fall only)

-A culmination of the Renfrew experience, this two-part program is designed for sixth grade students who are completing the sequence of elementary programs offered by Renfrew Institute.
+A culmination of the Renfrew experience, this program is designed for sixth grade students who are completing the sequence of elementary programs offered by Renfrew Institute.
 Students are taken into the Royer home (mansion house) where they learn how the Renfrew property became a gift to the community of Waynesboro.
 They enjoy a tour of the house and also participate in hands-on activities that demonstrate the behind-the-scenes work involved in museum operation.